Dorani/Album-Review/README.md

         - redirect when complete
         - else we render a new form for our update functionality
     - then we should create our edit view:
-        - edit book and render form again.
+        - edit album and render form again.
         - it will auto pre populated form with old content then we can edit and update!
     - then we can add links to edit and delete:
         - go to show page